Elaine Ratcliffe: Golf career

 In 1990 Ratcliffe represented England in the Girls Home Internationals at Penrith.
 The following year she had two rounds of 72 in the Ladies' British Open Amateur Stroke Play Championship at Long Ashton, to lead after 36 holes, but fell away badly on the final day.
 From 1991 to 1995 she attended the University of Stirling, having obtained a golf scholarship there.
 In 1995, having obtained her degree, she won the English Ladies' Golf Association's Silver Tee award for successfully combining golf with education.

 Ratcliffe first came to prominence in 1995.
 She won the Cheshire championship and then reached the final of the English Women's Amateur Championship at Ipswich, losing 2&1 to Julie Hall.
 She was runner-up to Maria José Pons in the Ladies' British Open Amateur Stroke Play Championship at Prince's and was joint third in the European Ladies Amateur Championship in Berlin, five strokes behind Maria Hjorth despite an opening round of 78 which left her nine strokes off the lead.
 She also made her senior debut for England in the European Ladies' Team Championship in Milan and in the Women's Home Internationals in Wrexham where she won all her five matches.

 In April 1996 Ratcliffe was selected for the Curtis Cup match, played in June in Killarney.
 She was not selected for either foursomes session but she halved her singles match against Marla Jemsek on the opening day and beat Sarah LeBrun Ingram on the final day.
 In July she reached the semi-finals of the Ladies' British Open Amateur Championship, losing to Becky Morgan.
 She continued to have good results in stroke-play events, finishing a joint runner-up behind Sarah Gallagher in the English Women's Open Amateur Stroke Play Championship and runner-up to Christina Kuld in the Ladies' British Open Amateur Stroke Play Championship.
-She also represented Great Britain & Ireland in the Espirito Santo Trophy in the Phillipines.
+She also represented Great Britain & Ireland in the Espirito Santo Trophy in the Philippines.